adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 image: /assets/article_images/2016-05-06-coding-on-ipad/IMG_1418-2000c.jpg
 image2: /assets/article_images/2016-05-06-coding-on-ipad/IMG_1418-1000c.jpg
 excerpt: How a year working on iPad convinced me the Post-PC era is almost here.
-seo-title: "I code on my iPad, the world will soon | Andrew Paradi"
+seo_title: "I code on my iPad, the world will soon | Andrew Paradi"
 ---

 Looking for a job or co-op?
 Check out *andrewnotes*::**Hired**.